rhys-nicholls/JavaScript30/README.md

 const ordered = inventors.sort((a, b) => a.year > b.year ?
 1 : -1);
 ```

-## 4. Array Cardio Day 1
+## 4. Flexbox Panel Gallery
 ### Changes
 1. Split index.html in seperate script, style and index files
-2. Changes images and text to theme of personal interest
+2. Changed images and text to theme of personal interest

 ### TO DO
 1. Look into creating functionality that causes the panels to shrink back automatically when another is clicked